Cat: Know the Basics of Feline Nutrition

 often-erroneous conclusion that the patient’s CKD is worsening.

-deterioration can occur in any cat that is not consuming enough protein,
+in any cat that is not consuming enough

-but the level of protein in this diet is not
+protein, but the level of protein in these diets is not

 only at an extremely low level, it is in an incomplete form for a

 carnivore.
-Note that it is made up mainly of plant proteins - not
+Note that they are often made up mainly of plant

 Back to top